psychobolt/react-regl/packages/react-regl-orbit-camera/README.md

 );
 ```

 The above wraps the view with orbit controls with the bunny's position (0, 2.5, 0).
-The Camera component computes on control actions (orbit/dolly) and passes the ```view``` matrix to regl's context.
+The Camera component computes on control actions (orbit/dolly) and passes the ```projection``` and ```view``` model matrices to regl's context.
 Holding left mouse and dragging will orbit the camera around the rabbit.
 Scrolling the mouse wheel will dolly the camera.

 ## Components